huymh/Portfolio/README.md

 # 🗃 Portfolio

-Here, I've linked and summarized all projects that I've completed and am currently working on!
+Here, I’ve included links and summaries of all my completed and ongoing projects!

 # Python
 | Project Link | Area | Description | Libraries |